andreapassini/DROP/README.md

     - [x] Renderer refactoring
     - [x] Render translucent objects
     - [x] back-face culling, fix the CCW(for mesh) and CW(for billboards)
+    - Debug
+        - [ ] Add debug texture viewer in the renderer by adding a specific pass where needed
         - [ ] Add debug main view, render normals in color channel
         - [ ] Add debug main view, render shadow map with inverted colors, projected on the plane
     - [ ] Consider reworking the material to use a map for textures
-    - [ ] Add debug texture viewer in the renderer by adding a specific pass where needed
     - [ ] Add Normale, Specular, Bump and Displacement maps
     - [ ] Add cube maps

+## Next Big Features Roadmap

+- Vertex Animations for Grass
+- Outline and stencil buffer
+- Collision Detection & Response System
+- Physics simulation for rigid bodies made of particles (rework and how to convert particle pos into transform?)
+- Skeletal animations
+- Cloth simulation (just a rework)
+- Fluid simulation (Look at Doom:DarkAges video https://youtu.be/Ed4vNNQwCDU?si=3qRpfoFei1mSx-Qn)
+- RayMarching for clouds and fog (https://youtu.be/Ed4vNNQwCDU?si=3qRpfoFei1mSx-Qn)
+- Vulkan and renderer rework (winter is coming)

-# Arachitecture
+# Architecture
 ![DROPArchitecture](https://github.com/user-attachments/assets/8edc2ab9-edb3-4983-beb6-bf3c770f03a7)

 # Shadows

 In order to create shadows we need to put the camera on the light position with the same orientation as the direction of the light.
-We do a first render pass, witout calculating the color, in order to find the surfaces that are hidden by the objects.
+We do a first render pass, without calculating the color, in order to find the surfaces that are hidden by the objects.
 We do a second render pass, this time we calculate the color of the fragments keeping in consideration also the area obscured by the shadows.

 # Scene Graph